PhuntshoPhuntsho/geemap-heroku/README.md

 The instructions above on how to deploy a voila application on heroku are adapted from [voila-dashboards/voila-heroku](https://github.com/voila-dashboards/voila-heroku).

 ## Helpful
 Great contribution from Dr. Qiusheng Wu and may you flourish in all his endeavour!!!
+It is very helful for me.